Start with python | Installation On Windows and Linux.

 D:\Python Examples>

-Alternatively, you can also use an IDE for software development.
+Alternatively, you can also use an IDE for software development, such as VsCode.

-Linux is another popular operating system.
+Linux is another famous operating system.
 It is mainly used to deploy heavy applications on servers.
 For demonstration, we are using Linux CentOs7 with 64 bits.
 The Linux machine is connected to the internet.
 Because of that, we can install any package or rpm using yum.
-All operations will be using the console by doing ssh to the machine using putty.

 # python --version